 Our generation, fondly known as “boomers,” was inundated in the 60s and 70s with slogans such as “Make Love Not War” and songs like “Love the One You’re With” (great song by the way).
 It was the era of free love but, as we now know, nothing is free; there’s a price to be paid for everything.

-The repercussions of the “Summer of Love” in 1968 may have had a significant impact on the “boomers” of today.
+The repercussions of the “Summer of Love” in 1968 had a significant impact on the “boomers” of today.
 After the availability of birth control pills (free at many clinics at the time) and the advances in treatments of sexually transmitted diseases (STDs), “boomers” threw caution to the wind.

 Now, in their advanced years, it appears that they give little thought to consequences of sexual intercourse with new partners.